Jeanine Pirro: District Attorney

-In November 1993, Pirro was elected Westchester County District Attorney; she was the first woman to hold that position.
+In November 1993, Pirro was elected Westchester County District Attorney; she is the first woman to hold that position.
 She was re-elected in 1997 and 2001.
 On May 23, 2005, Pirro announced that she would not seek re-election to a fourth term as Westchester County District Attorney.

 On December 31, 1993—within hours of Pirro's midnight inauguration as District Attorney—Scripps newspaper heiress Anne Scripps Douglas was savagely bludgeoned in the head with a hammer by her estranged husband, Scott Douglas, as she slept in their Bronxville, New York, home.
 By the time police arrived, Scott Douglas had fled the scene.
 Anne Scripps Douglas died in the hospital on January 6.
 Scott Douglas subsequently committed suicide by jumping off the Tappan Zee Bridge.
 Pirro, already known as a passionate prosecutor of domestic violence cases, was a frequent presence in the media during the period between the murder and when Scott Douglas's body washed ashore in Riverdale in early March 1994.
 This increase in Pirro's national profile led to her surfacing as a frequent contributor on network and cable television news in June 1994, when O.J.
 Simpson was arrested for the murder of his ex-wife, appearing frequently as an analyst on Nightline, Larry King Live, and Geraldo.

 Within months of taking office, Pirro undertook a costly renovation to the district attorney's facilities and expanded to an additional floor of the county courthouse.
 The largest expenses were a new kitchenette and a media room, costing $20,000, to assist Pirro's growing profile; additional expenditures were made to remodel her personal office with mahogany.

 Pirro was the first female president of the New York State District Attorneys Association.
-Also while district attorney, she was appointed by then-Governor George Pataki to chair the New York State Commission on Domestic Violence Fatality Review Board.
+Also while district attorney, she was appointed by then-Governor George Pataki to chair the New York State Commission on Domestic Violence Fatalities.
 Its report and recommendations resulted in legislation passing that enhanced protections of, and safeguards for, the victims of domestic abuse.

 During her tenure as district attorney, she repeatedly refused to reopen the case of the murder of Angela Correa by Jeffrey Deskovic.
 In 1990, Deskovic was falsely convicted of killing the then-15-year-old Correa, and spent 16 years in prison before he was exonerated by DNA evidence; the real killer eventually confessed to the crime.
 Deskovic later won a $41.6 million lawsuit against Daniel Stephens and Westchester County for his wrongful conviction.